-JOLO, SULU, Philippines – Samal Island hostages held by the terrorist organization Abu Sayyaf have once again plead to their governments to assist them in being released from their captors.
+Samal Island hostages held by the terrorist organisation Abu Sayyaf have once again pleaded to their governments assist their release.

-A video released this past Wednesday show Norwegian Kjartan Sekkingstad and Filipina Maritess Flor, pleading for the lives.
-The Abu Sayyaf group are still demanding a 600 million peso ransom to spare the lives of the two hostages.
+A video released on Wednesday shows Norwegian Kjartan Sekkingstad and Filipina Maritess Flor, pleading for their lives.
+Abu Sayyaf are still demanding a 600 million peso ransom to spare the lives of the two hostages.

-Abu Raami, the Abu Sayyaf Group spokesperson said “We will upload a new video soon for our new ultimatum.
+Abu Raami, the Abu Sayyaf Group spokesman said: “We will upload a new video soon for our new ultimatum.
 No ransom, another beheading.”

-Raami also exclaimed that his group of bandits were being swarmed by the military – the Inquirer noted that Raami was most likely unaware the President Benigno Aquino was in Sulu for a meeting with his military officers leading the assault operation against the Abu Sayyaf.
+Raami also said that his group were being swarmed by the military.
+The Inquirer reported that Raami was most likely unaware the President Benigno Aquino was in Sulu for a meeting with his military officers leading the assault operation against the Abu Sayyaf.

-President Aquino said he had pondered placing the regions of Sulu under martial law to assist the military in its actions to stop the terrorist organization.
-In an earlier interview, Aquino noted that the possibility of putting martial law in place was discusses three weeks prior to the beheading of Robert Hall.
+President Aquino said he had pondered placing the regions of Sulu under martial law to assist the military in its actions to stop the terrorists.
+In an earlier interview, Aquino said that the possibility of putting martial law in place was discusses three weeks prior to the beheading of Robert Hall.

 In a press conference after meeting with his top-level advisors, police and the military at camp Teodulfo Bautista, Aquino said “Kidnapping is a very complex problem … I understand the difficulties.”